yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 As expected there are some false positive windows and multiple detections.
 - I use heatmap for the recurring detection and apply threshold to filter out low recurrence which are more likely false positive.
 - I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.

-Here is a test image and it corresponding heatmap:
+Here are 3 test images and their corresponding heatmaps:

 <img src="output_images/falsePositive.JPG" width="840"/>